marcelatorrelledo/Algorithms-Section-3-/README.md

 Proffessor:
-The user will be asked between adding a new professor or not (if not the program ends) If yes:
+The user will be asked between adding a new professor or not (if not the program ends) If yes, the user will be asked some questions to make up it's profile

-The user will be asked some questions to make up it's profile Name (free answer)
+Name (free answer)

 Language (from Spanish, English & French)

 Subjects (free answer and as many as wanted)

 Level of expertise (from low, medium, high)

 Contact info (number,mail)

 Afterwards, the professor will be added to the dataset and the dataset will be updated to include it.

 Student:

 The student will be asked some questions for the search engine which are:

 Language (from Spanish, English, French)

 Subjects (free answer, only 1)

 Level of expertise (from Low, medium, high)

 After the student has inputed the desired information, it will be provided with the top 3 professors that match it's requirements, with their corresponding information details, where the student will be able to contact them